Create Role Description

 Relationships Communicate Effectively

-Communicate clearly, actively listen to others, and respond with understanding and respect
+Communicate clearly, pay attention to others and respond with understanding and respect

-• Tailor communication to diverse audiences
+• Tailor communication to suit the needs, backgrounds and perspectives of diverse audiences and address barriers to participation

-• Create opportunities for others to be heard, listen attentively and encourage them to express their views
+• Create opportunities for others to contribute

 • Use contemporary communication channels to share information, engage and interact with diverse audiences